 A Few Words of Caution

 “Undetectable” does not mean “cured.”
 An undetectable viral load means that so few copies of the virus are present in the blood that today’s monitoring tests are unable to detect them.
 Even with an undetectable viral load, however, an HIV-positive person still has the virus.

 Keep in mind that after starting treatment it can take several months before viral growth is completely suppressed.
-During that time, it’s a good idea to use condoms and/or PrEP.
+During that time, it’s a good idea to use condoms and/or make sure your partner is on PrEP.